CloudsDocker/cloudsdocker.github.io/source/_posts/2017-02-03-Maven-Notes.md

 We can invoke any of these three phases and all preceding phases up to and including the invoked phase are executed sequentially.

-Lifecycle phases canӴ do anything by themselves.
+Lifecycle phases can's do anything by themselves.
 For example, phase clean by itself doesnӴ have ability or functionality to delete the build directory.
 It delegate the task to a plugin named maven-clean-plugin.
 So, lifecycles phases are just some predefined steps which Maven invokes sequentially one after another.
 As we can see, phases are similar to the steps in a job which are executed one after another.

 # Concepts summary
 Lifecycles, Lifecycle Phases, Plugins and Plugin Goals are the core of Maven. and we summarize the concepts learned so far: